 CLEAN WATER FOR ALL

 Access to clean water is a basic human need, yet for many communities in rural Madagascar, it remains a luxury.
 With only 11% of the rural population having access to clean water and just 7.5% having access to adequate sanitation, it is no surprise that diarrhoeal diseases are a leading cause of death for children under the age of five.
-This is where Feedback Madagascar, a humanitarian organization, comes in.
+This is where we come in.

 Fresh water for all